hlnicholls/BSc-Project/README.md

 # Designing-a-system-to-predict-breast-cancer-malignancy
-Coding machine learning algorithms to predict whether a breast cancer is benign or malignant using the Wisconsin Breast Cancer Dataset.
-Followed by comparing their performance to scikit-learn algorithms and with feature selection.
+Coding machine learning algorithms to predict whether a breast cancer is benign or malignant using tumour nuclei data the Wisconsin Breast Cancer Dataset.

+Focusing on comparing performance of scikit-learn algorithms, with and without feature selection, against "from scratch"/independently coded logistic regression.